mpg cyl disp hp drat wt qsec vs am gear carb

 ## F-statistic: 51.69 on 2 and 29 DF, p-value: 2.744e-10

-that which variables represent the group and the time indices.
-We need the plm
+We can also compute clustered standard errors using sandwich package.
+However, to do so, we need to tell vcovHC that which variables represent the group and the time indices.
+We need the plm package for this.

 library(plm)

-package allows to do several kinds of panel data regressions.
-However, at this time, we use plm
+The plm function in the plm package allows to do several kinds of panel data regressions.
+However, at this time, we use plm to do exactly what lm does (i.e. OLS), except that we store information on what are the group and the time indices.

-, we use the following dataset as an example.
+To discuss how to use plm, we use the following dataset as an example.

 data("Grunfeld", package = "plm")